course-details-portlet

 Course content

-In the lectures we will present and discuss the qualitative social research individuality, as well as various qualitative data generation principles and principles of analysis.
-The course emphasizes a reflection of how the various principles can produce various kinds of qualitative data.
+In the lectures we will present and discuss the qualitative social research individuality, as well as various principles of analysis.
 In the seminars the students will get some practical training in analysis of qualitative data.
 Some seminars will be based on presentation of research papers and chapters in class.

 Learning outcome